 The Boehly Center Financial Literacy Program is a student run, non-credit, certificate granting program offered by the Boehly Center for Excellence in Finance at the Mason School of Business.
-It seeks to provide students with a working knowledge of basic personal finance concepts in critical areas such as Personal Budgeting, Consumer Credit, Student Loans, Grad School Economics, Insurance, Taxes, and Investment.
+It seeks to provide students with a working knowledge of basic personal finance concepts in critical areas such as personal budgeting, student loans and personal credit, the economics of higher education, insurance and taxes, and saving and investment for retirement.
 This program is open to all current W&M undergraduate students.

 Financial Literacy Program

 About the Program

 What will students get out of this program?

 Many (perhaps most) students find that they leave college without even a basic understanding of personal finance and without any of the tools needed to help them make informed financial decisions.
 This problem is not unique to W&M, of course; financial illiteracy is widely regarded as a significant problem among much of the US population.
 The Boehly Center Financial Literacy Program is designed to help begin addressing this problem within the W&M undergraduate community.

 The FLP certificate program will be offered twice over the span of each academic year, once in the fall term and once in the spring term.
 The program will consist of one half-day Saturday class session, with a series of assigned instructional exercises to be completed by students afterwards.
 Students who satisfactorily complete the entire program will be granted a Certificate of Completion from the Boehly Center.
 Students may participate in the program even if they do not seek certification, and students may take the program more than once, space permitting.

 Students can register using the link below.
 Please note that if you register we expect you to attend the Saturday session or notify us in advance if you find that you cannot attend for any reason.
 Students who know they cannot attend should not sign up for the program.